 In Q3 6.1% of all Council Departments staff have identified themselves as having a disability.
 This figure has marginally increased over the last year from 5.9% in Q3 2016-17.
 Across the departments, the highest proportion of disabled staff are located in Libraries & Heritage Services (9.9%) and Public Health (7.4%).
-The smallest proportions can be found in Hertfordshire Business Services (1.3%), followed by Community Protection (1.8%).
+The smallest proportions can be found Agenda Pack 71 of 91 in Hertfordshire Business Services (1.3%), followed by Community Protection (1.8%).